barryclark/jekyll-now/_posts/2017-06-13-NLTK Tutorial.md

+---
+layout: post
+title: "NLTK Tutorial"
+date: 2017-08-05
+tags: [python, nlp, cheatsheets]
+---
 The Natural Language ToolKit (NLTK) is the most popular library for natural language processing (NLP) in Python.
 The authors also created the [NTLK textbook](http://www.nltk.org/book/), which is a great resource for learning how to use NLTK.
-This notebook is a compilation of the parts of NLTK that I found most interesting.
+This notebook is a compilation of the parts of NLTK that I found most interesting.<!--more-->

 # Chapter 1